Dynamic Assortment Selection under the Nested Logit Models: UCB-based dynamic assortment planning policies

 \section{UCB-based dynamic assortment planning policies}

 In this section we design dynamic planning policies under the nested logit model using an \emph{upper-confidence-bound (UCB)} approach.
-We focus entirely on the simpler assortment model specified in Eq.~(\ref{eq:simpler-model}), since it is (approximately) equivalent to the original nested logit model as shown in Proposition \ref{prop:reduction}.

-Our main policy is based on the idea of upper-confidence-bound (UCB) from classical bandit algorithms \citep{Bubeck:Survey:12} and repeated exploration of the same action until no-purchase events, which was found to be very useful for assortment planning problems \citep{Agrawal16MNLBandit} because it provides \emph{unbiased} estimates of model parameters.
+The details and pseudo-code of our proposed policy are given in Algorithm \ref{alg:ucb}.